bpomie/babypyopm/README.md

 + Path: `~/data/project_micropiloting_infants_opm/sensor_locations_mp_fixed.csv`
 + Script `000_file_prep_infants.py` adds sensor locations to the **_raw.fif** files (see below for more details).

-> TO DO: store sensor locations for each participant in their data folder.

 # Scripts

 ## Prep & channel checks